Hunt: Showdown

 Progression rework

 As Hunt continued to evolve and mature, many progression mechanics implemented in the early days of the project were no longer meeting players’ needs.
-It took a very long time to unlock all items, with some unlocks being gated behind counter-intuitive or repetitive requirements.
-The problem was amplified as Hunt has a Prestige system, allowing users to reset their progression, which means progression issues are felt again and again by repeat-Prestige users.
+It took too long to unlock all items, with some unlocks being gated behind counter-intuitive or repetitive requirements.
+These issues were amplified as Hunt has a Prestige system, allowing users to reset their progression, meaning frustrations with progression mechanics were felt again and again by repeat-Prestige players.

 I was tasked with redesigning and implementing an updated core progression, with a focus on increasing accessibility, clarity and overall progression speed.